luser-dr00g/inca/README2.md

     FUN (operators)

 and automatically promotes integer arrays to double in response to arithmetic overflow.
-But it does not (yet) implement any form of "user function call" which got me into so much trouble with the first version.
-But you can assign functions to variables, and interpolate them in a command. eg.
+You can assign functions to variables, and interpolate them in a command. eg. Variables are all single alphabetic characters.

     $./inca2
             a<3